bitforce/Pruner/README.md

 and still clean it by simply specifying how many levels down from the root (where the .clean file resides) you are.
-The program will detect if you have a git directory and if so, create a _.gitignore_ if one doesn't exist, and add _.clean_ to it so that you don't upload the contents of your clean to github.
+The program will detect if you have a git directory and if so, create a _.gitignore_ if one doesn't eist, and add _.clean_ to it so that you don't upload the contents of your clean to github.
 This can simply be avoided as well, by deleting the _.clean_ from your gitignore as it doesn't add it every time you run the command.
 Also,